St. Joseph Indian Trail – Michigan’s 200 Mile Ancient Highway

 As Spring approached in Southwestern Michigan, on March 1st, La Salle left Tonti in charge of the new post and headed east overland on the St Joseph Trail in search of news of the Griffon, which he assumed was wintering near Detroit.

-Normally travelers would head east on the well-known and established Sauk Trail.
+Normally, travelers would head east on the well-known and established Sauk Trail.
 However, it was a dangerous time of conflict due to the hostile actions of the Iroquois, who were determined to expand their trapping territory for furs for trade with the French.
 This made travel on the Sauk Trail a dangerous ordeal.
-So LaSalle proceeded on a lesser-known trail that headed east to avoid coming into contact with Iroquois.
+So LaSalle proceeded on a lesser-known trail that headed east to avoid coming into contact with the Iroquois.

 The Indian Trail Evolves

-St. Joseph Trail
+St. Joseph Indian Trail

 A single path